LongQT-sea/intel-igpu-passthru/macOS_README.md

 ### 4. CPU Models

-macOS will now detect the native iGPU, but for macOS to natively load it properly, you must emulate a compatible CPUID.
+macOS will now detect the native iGPU, but for macOS to natively load it properly, you must emulate a compatible CPUID model.
 For Coffee Lake, the CPUID model is `158`.

 You have two options: